kapott/kapott.github.io/content/about.md

 ## Entrepreneur

-I’ve always been drawn to building things — especially when those things help people.

-Somewhere along the way, I realized that solving real problems is not only satisfying, but also sustainable.
-That’s how I approach entrepreneurship: not as a hustle, but as applied curiosity.
-I follow a few timeless principles:

-- Keep it simple.
-Complexity fails silently.
-- Perfect is the enemy of shipped.
-- Every complex system begins as a simple one that worked.
-- Build tools that solve one thing.
-Solve it well.
+I start [micro-ISV's](https://www.joelonsoftware.com/2006/01/11/micro-isv-from-vision-to-reality-2/) because I see problems that need solving.
+Not from abstract business plans, but because something isn't working and could work better.

+My approach is pragmatic.
+I look for working solutions, not perfect ones.
+What matters is whether people actually benefit from it.
+A good product solves one problem and does it thoroughly.
+Complexity is a luxury you can only afford once the basics are solid.

-I’m not linking past projects here — partly for privacy, partly because this isn’t about what I’ve done.
-It’s about how I think.
+I don't link previous projects here.
+Partly for privacy, partly because it's irrelevant.
+What I've made says less than how I think.

 ---

 ## Software Developer

-I didn’t become a developer because I loved typing code.
-I became a developer because I love solving problems and building systems that live beyond me.
+I write code because it's the most efficient way to turn an idea into reality.

-Languages are just tools.
-They’re not religions — they’re chosen based on context:
+Languages are tools.
+I choose them based on what's needed, not what's popular.

-- If I need output speed:
-  → JavaScript (Next.js, Node), Python (Flask/Django), Golang
-- If I need scalability and handoff:
-  → Java (Spring), Python (Django)
-- If I want to have fun:
-  → Haskell, Rust, or bare-bones C

-Ultimately, I write code to express intent — and to design leverage.
+- For quick prototypes I use JavaScript (Specifivally Nextjs) or Python with Flask.
+- For systems that need to scale and be maintained by others: Java with Spring or Python with Django.
+- For performance-critical components: Rust or Golang.
+- For fun and mental gymnastics: Haskell or C.

+Code is a means.
+The goal is to build something that works and keeps working after I'm gone.

 ---

 ## Hacker

-I use the term carefully — not for bravado, but for orientation.

-I like finding the seams in things.
-Network misconfigurations, exposed endpoints, misbehaving systems.
-Anything that feels off tends to pull at my attention until I understand *why*.

-Platforms like Hack The Box and TryHackMe scratch the same itch as puzzles do — except they add the thrill of exploration.
-Bug bounties give me permission to poke around without the legal gray area.
-And when I’m in that zone — head down, tunnel vision, tracing threads through stack traces or headers — that’s when I feel most at home.
+I use this word deliberately.
+It's not about breaking in, but about understanding how systems actually work.
+I look for weak spots.
+Not to exploit them, but because they show me where the assumptions are.

+Every system has assumptions.
+Those assumptions are interesting.

+I use platforms like Hack The Box and TryHackMe to keep that skill sharp.
+Bug bounties give me a legal way to poke at other people's infrastructure without lawyers getting involved.

+When I'm working on a technical problem, the world around me disappears.
+I follow threads through logs, headers, stack traces until I understand why something fails.
+That's when I feel most comfortable.

 ---

 ## Puzzles

-I don’t solve puzzles for fun.
-I solve them because I don’t know how *not* to.
+I solve puzzles because I can't stop until I have the answer.

-Pattern recognition, domain fluency, lateral movement — it’s all a dance of abstraction and execution.
-Puzzles aren’t limited to Rubik’s cubes or Sudoku.
-They exist in broken APIs, misrouted traffic, business models, even human systems.
+It doesn't matter if it's Rubik's cubes, broken APIs, bad routing, or a poorly designed process.
+If there's a pattern and it doesn't add up, I need to know why.

-To solve them, I work backwards.
-What knowledge does this problem demand?
-What am I missing?
+I work backwards.
+What do I need to know to solve this?
+What knowledge am I missing?
 Then I go learn it.

-That’s how I’ve picked up enough physics, biology, math, chemistry, and systems thinking to build a web of “know enough to figure it out.”
+That's how I've picked up enough physics, biology, chemistry, and mathematics to navigate different domains.
+Not everything in depth, but enough to ask the right questions.

 ---

 ## Tech

-When I talk about “tech,” I don’t mean gadgets.
-I mean augmentation.

-Technology — real technology — expands human potential.
-We’re already cyborgs in a very real sense.
-The interface is different from what science fiction promised, but the merge has already happened.
-Our phones hold our memories.
-Our systems guide our thoughts.
-Our networks shape our beliefs.
+Technology is human extension.
+We're already cyborgs, it just looks different than in the movies.

+Our memory lives in our phones.
+Our navigation is outsourced to GPS.
+Our communication runs through systems we don't own.
+That's not criticism, that's observation.

-Understanding how those systems work — and where they can be improved or abused — feels like a civic duty.
+Understanding how those systems work—and where they fail—feels like a responsibility.
+Not everyone needs to know how a database works, but someone has to know.
+I'm happy to be one of those someones.

 ---

 ## Futurism

-The future isn’t linear.
-It arrives unevenly, often unnoticed.
+The future doesn't arrive linearly.
+It shows up in fragments, in places you don't expect.

-I think about trajectories.
-What happens when compute becomes ambient?
-When privacy disappears by default?
-When AI agents negotiate our decisions before we make them?
+I think about what happens when compute is everywhere.
+When privacy becomes the exception instead of the default.
+When AI systems make decisions before we think about them.

-I don’t pretend to have the answers.
-But I do enjoy standing on the edge and squinting into the fog.
+I don't have answers.
+But I think it's important to ask these questions.

 ---

 ## Father

-This is the real grounding force.
-My kids remind me daily that not everything needs to be optimized.
+This is what keeps me grounded.
+My kids show me daily that not everything needs to be more efficient.

 That curiosity is contagious.

-That simplicity is a feature, not a bug.
+That simple is sometimes better than clever.

-Being a father informs how I think about risk, time, legacy, and joy.
-It also makes everything more real.
+Being a father changes how I look at risk, at time, at what I leave behind.
+It makes everything more real.

 ---

 ## Neurodivergent

-ADHD and autism aren’t just labels — they’re operating systems.
+ADHD and autism are part of my operating system.
+Getting diagnosed, and educated about it, was like getting a user manual on your own operating system.

+I can focus on one thing for hours and forget to eat.

-I think in patterns, not timelines.
-I hyperfocus.
-I forget small things and solve big ones.
-I need solitude to think, but can speak fluently in diagrams.
+I need silence and time to think, but can explain fluently through diagrams.

-The older I get, the more I realize: this is a feature, not a flaw.
-I build systems that work *with* the way my brain is wired — and they tend to be useful for others, too.
+The older I get, the clearer it becomes: this isn't a bug.
+It's how I work.
+I build systems that fit how my brain functions.
+And usually those work for others too.